bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 found in the appendix. [[TODO: test vector and make this true]]

 It is possible to have an even more efficient fixed-base multiplication, either by storing the table that the above routine uses in memory, or via comb-based methods.
+Implementations MAY use any method to carry out these calculations, provided that they agree with the above function on all inputs and failure cases.

 # IANA Considerations